Behaviour-Analytics/moodle-block_behaviour/javascript/d3.geom.concaveHull/readme_moodle.txt

 it in this directory, overwriting the current version.
 The code from d3.geom.concaveHull.js must be cut and pasted into the amd/src/modules.js file, replacing the current concave hull code.
 Grunt must then be run to minify the altered modules.js script.
-Finally, update the lib/thirdpartylibs.xml file with the latest version number, if applicable.
+Finally, update the thirdpartylibs.xml file with the latest version number, if applicable.